rafid29mehda/Fetal-Health/New Contribution/Final/Outcome/Outcome2.md

 ### Final Notes
 - **Uniqueness**: The combination of temporal modeling, dual CTGAN, uncertainty, SHAP, and GPU optimization is a first-of-its-kind framework, not replicated in 95-96% models.
 - **Superiority**: It balances accuracy with practical benefits—fewer missed diagnoses, actionable uncertainty, and clinical alignment—driving real-world impact (lives saved, costs reduced).
 - **Next Steps**: Share SHAP outputs or test results to refine claims (e.g., exact SHAP values).
 Prepare your paper with the guidance above for a Q1 journal like *Journal of Biomedical Informatics*.
-What’s your next action?